 No problem!
 You can login to the customer portal to schedule service skips up to 10 weeks in advance.
 When you mark your service to be skipped, we will credit your account the cost of that week’s service.
 If you don’t know how to access the customer portal, please email us and we’ll help you get logged in.

 Please note: If you are part of a municipal service, this option may not be available.

 Help!
 My bin is damaged or has gone missing!

 If your bin is damaged or gets lost, simply call or email us at 301-202-4450 or firstname.lastname@example.org and we’ll deliver you a new bin on your next pickup day.
 A replacement fee to cover our costs may be assessed depending on the situation.

 Our holiday schedule is listed below, but your scheduled pickup day will be constant unless you hear differently directly from us via email.
 Please leave your bin out until collected.

 NOTE: WEATHER RELATED CHANGES WILL BE EMAILED AND POSTED VIA SOCIAL MEDIA

-For Christmas and New Year’s Day, we are not automatically shifting our schedule as we do for most holidays in order to give our drivers a small amount of paid time off.
+For four holidays during the year, we are not automatically shifting our schedule as we do for other holidays in order to give our drivers a small amount of paid time off.
 We appreciate your support for this initiative.
 If you have a large amount of food scraps as a result of the holiday schedule changes, we have a few recommendations for you.
 First, you can store food scraps in the freezer while you wait for the next pick-up.
 Second, you can also request an overflow pickup using our customer portal.
 This allows you to leave out an additional bin’s worth of food scraps next to your regular collection bin.